 The safety of consumers is of paramount importance to both manufacturers and retailers in the food and beverage sector.
 Not only is there a responsibility to protect those who purchase goods, there is also a fundamental need to protect the brands that encourage those consumers to the stores, and indeed the stores themselves.
 A number of high profile product recalls have made the international press in recent years, which has highlighted not only the costs involved with such an event in terms of recalling the product in question, but also the crippling damage that can be caused to the reputations of both producer and seller.
 For this reason, more and more major retailers are demanding their suppliers use x-ray systems for food inspection at critical control points (CCPs) as part of their HACCP programs.

 Many manufacturers rely on visual inspection, sieves or gravity separators to remove contaminants from the bulk beans.
 But, are these inspesction methods enough to achieve contaminant-free products?

 Yogurt producers rely on x-ray technology to provide multiple quality checks of their bottles and eliminate any potentially contaminated product from reaching the shelves.

-Comfort foods such as soups and stews elicit feelings of relief, soothing and well-being especially if consumed when ill.
-Safeguarding canned soup consumers from any harmful contaminants is clearly of utmost importance.
-But this heat-and-eat food is produced at rapid speeds, which means the inspection method selected must be up to the task.
+Safeguarding canned soup consumers from contaminants is of utmost importance.
+But this heat-and-eat food is produced at rapid speeds, so the inspection method selected must be up to the task.

 Eagle Product Inspection (Eagle), an expert in advanced x-ray product inspection and fat analysis (FA) systems, is showcasing its pioneering solutions at PACK EXPO LAS VEGAS (Booth S-6386) and PROCESS EXPO 2017 (Booth 514).